 Schoolbox is the learning management system utilised at MECS.
 This online portal allows your child to see and interact with content that their teacher has made available to them.
 All teachers are using Schoolbox to post assignment details, PowerPoint slides, lesson notes, and to enable online homework submission; students are able to use Schoolbox to submit their completed work and receive feedback from teachers.

-Schoolbox is an important access point for parents to receive up to date information on their child's learning progress through our continuous reporting processes.
-All ICT learning outcomes of the Victorian Curriculum are integrated throughout the subjects undertaken in Years 7 and 8.
+As we move towards continuous reporting, Schoolbox is an important access point for parents to receive up to date information on their child's learning progress.